ossf/ossf-landscape/README.md

 ## Formats

-The Landscape Template is available in these formats:
+The OpenSSF Landscape is available in these formats:

 - [PNG]
 - [PDF]